OpenGene/fastplong/README.md

 ```

 The adapter sequence in this file should be at least 6bp long, otherwise it will be skipped.
 And you can give whatever you want to trim, rather than regular sequencing adapters (i.e. polyA).

+* If all these adapter options (`start_adapter`, `end_adapter` and `adapter_fasta`) are not specified, `fastplong` will try to detect the read start and read end adapters automatically.
+The detected adapter sequences may be a bit shorter or longer than the real ones, and probably in some cases it will result in misdetection.

 # per read cutting by quality score
 `fastplong` supports per read sliding window cutting by evaluating the mean quality scores in the sliding window. `fastplong` supports 2 different operations, and you enable one or both: